puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/wmipersist.md

 artifact_name = "wmipersist"
 [artifacts.wmipersist]
 # Optional
-# alt_drive = 'C'
 # alt_dir = "D:\\Evidence\\WMI"
 ```

 # Collection Options

-- `alt_drive` An alternative drive to use for the WMI Repository.
-By default
-  artemis will use the SystemDrive
 - `alt_dir` An alternative directory to use containing the WMI Repository.
 This
   directory needs to contain MAPPING\*.MAP, OBJECTS.DATA, INDEX.BTR files